fm-or/tournament-planner/README.md

 ## Fairness aspects considered
 ### Game play
 - Teams have a limit on the number of consecutive games they can play.
-- Matches for each team are spread across different courts.
+- The games for each team are spread across different courts.
-- The teams are named first approximately the same number of times to ensure fair distribution of service or kick-off rights.
+- The teams are named first approximately the same number of times to ensure a fair distribution of service or kick-off rights.
 ### Other activities
 - Teams have a limit on consecutive pauses between games.
 - There is a maximum number of games a team can referee.
-- If there is more than one group, it is possible to decide to have only referees from other groups.
+- If there is more than one group, it is possible to only have referees from other groups.

 ## How to use
-The example file (example.py) consists of a problem instance with two groups consisting each of five teams.
-There are three courts available and the start of tournament is set to 18:30 (6:30 p.m).
-Each match lasts 0 hours and 10 minuten and inbetween games is a break of 0 hours and 5 minutes.
+The example file (example.py) contains an instance of the problem consisting of two groups, each comprising five teams.
+A tournament name is provided.
+There are three available courts and the tournament is set to start at 18:30 (6:30 p.m.).
+Each match lasts 0 hours and 10 minutes and inbetween games is a break of 0 hours and 5 minutes.
+Moreover, the option is used that teams do not referee games within their own group.

-Then, the following output files are created:
+The tournament plan is generated using a mixed-integer programming problem.
+This is solved by calling a solver from Python through PuLP.
+If a more powerful solver such as Gurobi or CPLEX is installed, it can be specified as a prioritized solver.
+However, this is not necessary.

+(TO-Do)
+The tournament schedule is then displayed on the console.
+In addition, .csv files are created to serve as input for the various provided LaTeX files.
+The resulting PDF files for the given example are linked below:
 - Overall tournament schedule ([Example here](latex/schedule.pdf))
 - Group overview ([Example here](latex/groups.pdf))
 - Team schedules